SkyBulk/ViperVenom/README.md

 # ViperVenom Spyware Tool for Pentesters

-Ghidra is a software reverse engineering (SRE) framework created and maintained by the [National Security Agency][nsa] Research Directorate.
+Ghidra is a software reverse engineering (SRE) framework created and maintained by the [National Security Agency][revise7] Research Directorate.
 This framework includes a suite of full-featured, high-end software analysis tools that enable users to analyze compiled code on a variety of platforms including Windows, macOS, and Linux.
 Capabilities include disassembly, assembly, decompilation, graphing, and scripting, along with hundreds of other features.
 Ghidra